baguss42/scraping_distributed/README.md

 # scraping_distributed
-for distributed system project at college
+for distributed system project at college.